TGL

 As needed

 Channel hygiene rules: Use threads always.
 Move outputs to their durable home.
 Archive proj- and client- channels when work is complete.
 If the same question gets asked twice in #help, write it up in the wiki.
+External client communication never happens in Slack.

 Tool